-Position: Strategic Partnerships Intern Reports to: Director of Strategic Partnerships
+Position: Programs Intern Reports to: Director of Arts Services

-The Arts & Business Council of Chicago (A&BC) is a nonprofit organization that facilitates partnerships to enhance the management capacity of over 250 arts organizations in the Chicagoland area each year, while promoting leadership development opportunities for business professionals through skills-based volunteering.
-A&BC prides itself on contributing to Chicago’s creative economy by linking the culture and commerce of Chicago.
+The Arts & Business Council of Chicago (A&BC) is a nonprofit organization that facilitates partnerships to enhance the management capacity of over 200 arts organizations in the Chicagoland area each year, while promoting leadership development opportunities for business professionals through skills-based volunteering.

 Responsibilities may include:

-- Compiling data for evaluation and grant reporting
+- Compiling data for program implementation, program evaluation, and grant reporting

 - Collaborating on content creation and scheduling for social media, website, and e-mail marketing